gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 - ABAP CDSViews (SDI/DP Aent-ABAP)

   **Below is excerpted from "First Guide: SAP Data Integratoin for ABAP Source System", DWC = Datasphere**.
-So all the CDSViews are seemed as **Extractors** in DP Agent (**Remote Table** import).
+All the CDSViews are seemed as **Extractors** in DP Agent (**Remote Table** import).
 This method is not flexible in maintenance and troubleshooting.

   ![alt text](/Roadmap/images/CDSV_DPAgent.png?raw=true)